 - Federation of vegetarians (unknown).

 The book The Politics of Divine Wisdom bluntly says that he was active in Theosophy.
-Almost all of his writings are available in the Theosophical library in Amsterdam, also very small publications.
+Almost all of his writings are available in the Theosophical library in Amsterdam, also very small publications (I have found the possible explanation for this, also see below).
 In his first book The Secret Doctrine is in the bibliography.
 His brother refers to Blavastsky.
 Franz shared the board of directors of the Leerdam Glass Factory with P.M.
-Cochius (1874–1938) who was a Theosophist, Freemason and Rotarian.
-Perhaps here we have a link to the Theosophical Society.
+Cochius (1874–1938) who was a Theosophist, Freemason and Rotarian and he knew other Theosophists.

 Then of course he has been initiated into Freemasonry by a Theosophist.
 Did he know Van Ginkel before his initiation?